usmhic/Warmning/README.md

 <a href="https://www.linkedin.com/in/salma-el-barbori">Salma El Barbori: </a>Software Developer

-This project was and still developed in response to <a href="https://2021.spaceappschallenge.org/challenges/statements/warning-things-are-heating-up NASA International Space Apps Challenge</a (Location: Casablanca <a href="https://2021.spaceappschallenge.org/locations/casablanca/">Location: Casablanca</a>)_
+This project was and still is developed in response to <a href="https://2021.spaceappschallenge.org/challenges/statements/warning-things-are-heating-up">NASA International Space Apps Challenge</a> (Location: Casablanca <a href="https://2021.spaceappschallenge.org/locations/casablanca/">)